 Ans.
 This may be conveniently done by inserting in one of the charging leads an incandescent lamp which will pass the required quantity of current.
 If the current required be as large as 10 amperes, a suitable resistance or 10 lamps in parallel, each passing one ampere, may be used.
 Great care should be taken to see that the battery is connected properly.

 Period of Charging a New Battery.-In the case of batteries provided with formed plates, the first charge should extend over a period of not less than 30 consecutive hours, without stopping, if possible, or for periods of not less than 10 hours a day for three consecutive days.
 The electrolyte will then commence to "boil" or "gas," assuming a milky appearance due to the ascending bubbles of gas.
 At this stage the density of the electrolyte as

-FIG. 1,130.-The Willard underslung battery box for automobiles.
+Fig. 1,130.-The Willard underslung battery box for automobiles.
 The general tendency in automobile design, is to keep everything off the running board as far as possible, and to get tool boxes, battery boxes, etc., placed somewhere under cover.
 To meet these conditions the box here illustrated is arranged so that it can be underslung beneath the rear footboard or supported on auxiliary cross members made of strap iron and attached to the side members of the chassis.
 It is usually suspended under the rear footboard or the rear seat.
 The box has a chemically treated wood lining to make it acid proof.
-The except at the corners.
+The lining is so made that there is air space between the battery and the sides of the box, except at the corners.
 Ventilation is thus obtained and the battery kept dry.
 Accumulation of water or spilled electrolyte in the bottom of the box is prevented by grooves in the bottom board, extending downward from the corners to an outlet at the center of the board.
 The box is also fitted with rubber bushings in the holes where wire leaves the battery box.